turingschool/mod-0-project-fe/section1/reflection.md

  var lastName = "Kopelevich";

  console.log("Hi" + " " + firstName + "!")

- Or they use interpolation istead.
  ```

+ Or they use interpolation instead.

 9. What questions do you still have about the work we've done so far? (not having a question is not an option)
 * Why exactly do we use pull requests instead of just pushing our work up to the main branch and then having our partner change from there?